TNL-Project/TNL/Documentation/UsersGuide/Vectors/ug_Vectors.md

 \ref TNL::Containers::Vector "Vector" is a class template similar to
-\ref TNL::Containers::Array "Array", which is defined in the `TNL::Containers` namespaca and has four template parameters:
+\ref TNL::Containers::Array "Array", which is defined in the `TNL::Containers` namespace and has four template parameters:

 * `Real` is type of data to be stored in the vector
 * `Device` is the device to be used for the execution of vector operations.
 It